HeavyMedl/heavymedl.github.io/src/pages/cv.md

 - provide support in the form of troubleshooting to teams experiencing runtime or setup issues.
 - mitigate security vulnerabilities in our front-end ecosystem.
+- scrutinize our properties for optimal performance.
 - track emerging technologies and trends in the industry.
-We also provide E2E technology direction and guidance.
+- provide E2E technology direction and guidance.
 - work closely with other enablement teams including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
 - contribute to [Cedar](https://cedar.rei.com), REI's design system written in **Vue**.